 Note: Search Terms must be added by an administrator for them to be available.

-You also have the ability to only view your “Favorite” Suppliers by toggling on the option for “Favorites Only”.
+You also have the ability to only view your “Favorite” Suppliers by toggling on the option for “Favosrites Only”.
 This will show you only the suppliers who are the most frequently used by you or those you’ve selected to be your favorite by clicking on the “heart icon” on the supplier card.

 Guided Buying is another way to search for suppliers who have been given a tag to help curate them into specific categories.